 - The Punch and Judy show in "Snakedance".

 - One of the cast commentaries for "The Five Doctors" qualifies.
-Carol Ann Ford (Susan), Nicholas Courtney (The Brigadier), Lis Sladen (Sarah Jane Smith), and Mark Strickson (Turlough) toss out some good lines, but when they get near the infamous part where the Castellan gets dragged away, they all suddenly go real quiet.
+Carole Ann Ford (Susan), Nicholas Courtney (The Brigadier), Elisabeth Sladen (Sarah Jane Smith), and Mark Strickson (Turlough) toss out some good lines, but when they get near the infamous part where the Castellan gets dragged away, they all suddenly go real quiet.
 Then the moment comes, and they all chorus, "NO, NOT THE MIND PROBE!"

 - It's more in the delivery than anything, but this exchange:Brigadier: Where are we going?

 2nd Doctor: To the Tower.
 To Rassilon, the greatest single figure in Time Lord history.

 2nd Doctor: Not exactly, Brigadier.
 It's his tomb.

 - Another Second Doctor and the Brigadier moment:Second Doctor: Have faith, Brigadier.
 Have I ever led you astray?

 Second Doctor: Yes, well... this will be an exception.

 - The Second Doctor upon meeting the Brigadier's replacement:"Mine was pretty unpromising as well."

 - As the Second Doctor and the Brigadier reach the tower entrance, the Brigadier overhears the Doctor's singing.
 And much like Barbara before him, wonders what horrible noise he's making.Second Doctor: [sings merrily as they reach the tower door]